 In accidents involving both a large truck and a passenger vehicle the statistical likelihood of survival weighs much more heavily in favor of the truck driver.
 In 2018, of the 2,212 deaths that resulted from fatal accidents between trucks and passenger vehicles, 96% percent of the deaths were the car passengers.

 TOP LEGAL COUNSEL FOR PROVIDENCE TRUCK COLLISION INJURY VICTIMS

 Across the country tens of thousands of people are injured every year in commercial vehicle accidents.
 If you or a loved one has been injured or killed in a truck accident you have the right to seek financial compensation.
 The money you recover can help to cover expensive medical bills, make up for lost income while you recover from your injuries, and compensate you for the emotional stress of the accident and your injuries.

-At Marin and Barrett, Inc., our team of RI trucking injury lawyers has seen first-hand the toll these accidents can take on the victims and their families.
+At Marin and Barrett, Inc., our RI trucking injury lawyers, including Attorney Matthew Marin, Attorney Kensley Barrett, and Attorney Nicholas Parrillo, have seen first-hand the toll these accidents can take on the victims and their families.
 Our personal injury lawyers are here to help you assert your legal rights and recover the financial compensation you deserve for your personal injury claims.
 Call us 24/7 at 401-298-9116 for a free, no obligation truck accident case review and consultation.

 To Learn More About Your Rights and Receive a Free Initial Consultation from local attorneys experienced in handling truck crashes and collisions, Contact us 24/7 at 401-298-9116 YOU ONLY PAY IF WE WIN